AppsFlyerKnowledge/devhub/docs/guides/sdks/android-sdk/uninstall-measurement-android.md

 ## Overriding FCM's `onMessageReceived`
 Overriding FCM's `onMessageReceived` method and implementing your own logic in it might cause uninstall push notifications to not be silent.
 This can impact the user experience.
-To prevent this, verify that the message contains `af-uinstall-tracking`.
+To prevent this, verify that the message contains `af-uninstall-tracking`.
 See the following example:
 ``` java
 @Override
     public void onMessageReceived(RemoteMessage remoteMessage) {